Get Adobe Flash player

 Icing: While first batch is baking, combine vanilla, lemon juice, sugar, and water into a small mixing bowl, whisking ingredients until mixture is completely blended.
 Remove cookies from oven, placing a sheet of wax or parchment beneath wire rack.
 Using a small pastry brush, frost the tops of each cookie with icing, sprinkle with additional confectioners’ sugar, and transfer to rack for cooling.
 Begin second batch.

-The Basic Art of Italian Cooking: Holidays & Special Occasions, with over 140+ recipes, menus, wine pairings and short Holiday stories
+For more recipes and Holiday stories get your copy of the newly-released The Basic Art of Italian Cooking: Holidays & Special Occasions, with over 140+ recipes, menus, wine pairings and short Holiday stories.

 Book Signings/Cooking demos/appearances: